MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 1. Convert your bot content into LU format using our [TO DO - sample "ContentConverter" utility](https://).
   <!--resolve to do -->

-     > [!NOTE]
+ [!NOTE]
-     > You'll need to use Visual Studio to compile this sample.
+ You'll need to use Visual Studio installed to compile and run this sample.

-2. Once compiled and built, use the following command to convert your topics and utterances into LU format.
+2. Use the following command to compile and run this code sample.

     ```
-    Content-Converter.exe -botinfo msdynce_botcontents.csv -botcontent annotations.csv -botid <bot id>
+    dotnet run -p ContentConverter.csproj -c Release -- -i <path to msdynce_botcontents.csv> -o <path to annotations.csv> -b <your bot id>
     ```

 3. Convert the LU file to LUIS Json file format.